Najee Harris Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Matchup vs. Cleveland

-- In his one career matchup against the Browns, Harris finished with 91 rushing yards, 18.5 more yards than his over/under in Monday's game.
+- In his single career matchup against them, Harris put up 91 rushing yards against the Browns, 18.5 more than his over/under in Monday's game.

-- Harris ran for a touchdown in that game against the Browns.

-- Conceding 105.9 rushing yards per game, the Browns have the 10th-ranked run defense in the NFL.
+- Harris and the Steelers will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns conceded (12).

 Recent Performances

-- In last week's outing against the Chiefs, Harris carried the ball 19 times for 93 yards (4.9 yards per attempt).
+- Against the Chiefs last week, Harris rushed 19 times for 93 yards (4.9 yards per carry).

 Harris' Pittsburgh Teammates